SAVE hundreds per year on your energy bills by installing Solar Panels!

 types of solar panel systems

-There are three different types of solar systems.
+There are three different types of solar systems in the UK that have different energy efficiencies.
 Photovoltaic solar panels (PV) convert solar radiation directly into electrical energy with the photovoltaic effect.
 Thermal solar panels (T) absorb solar radiation and convert it into heat energy which can then be used for water or space heating.
 Hybrid solar panels (PV-T) combine the features of these two types of solar panels and generate both heat and electricity.
+There are both residential and commerical solar panels available.

 Photovoltaic solar panels are further categorised into multiple generations based on the technology and material used to generate electricity.